LumKitty/LumsExtras/README.md

 2) Allow third party plugins
 3) Open plugins folder
 4) Extract the contents of the ZIP file into this folder
+5) (Optional) Import the example nodegraph to see how to use this

 ## Triggers
 ```_lum_ext_setwindow``` - Change the window position and resizability